gunsanad/palabrita/README.md

 Palabrita is released under the GNU General Public License Version 3.

+### Disclaimer
-Disclaimer: Some of the comments in the source code are misleading because they were outdated.
+Some of the comments in the source code are misleading because they were outdated.
 Any comments claiming that X does not work should be ignored.

 Known dependencies: